 In 2019 Iena Cruz painted a new Airlite mural in Milan.
 The artist called it AnthropOceano, and it represents the scars that human interference has caused to the ocean and its seabeds.

 In 2019, on the occasion of the Milan Green Week, some artists like Camilla Falsini and Moneyless painted the walls of Milan for the project Futurewear Walls of the brand Napapijri.

 You can find the Airlite murals not only in Rome and Milan but also in Padua, Venice, Abano Terme, and Roncadelle.
 Moreover, Airlite has recently started to paint international walls: in 2019 the French company Pernod Ricard commissioned three huge murals for the project Absolut Street Trees in Mexico City, for a total painted surface of 2000 square meters.

-On the 19th of September, something odd happened in New York: Metronome, an electronic clock that faces Union Square in Manhattan, stopped telling the time, which is what it had done for the previous 20 years.
-Messages like "The Earth has a deadline" and "The planet has a carbon budget" appeared on the display, and then some numbers: 7:103:15:40:07.
+On 19 September 2020, something odd happened in New York: Metronome, an electronic clock that faces Union Square in Manhattan, stopped telling the time, which is what it had done for the previous 20 years.
+Messages like “The Earth has a deadline” and “The planet has a carbon budget” appeared on the display, and then some numbers: 7:103:15:40:07.

 Those numbers show us how much time we have before we experience a global climate catastrophe, and how much time is left to do something to prevent the disaster.
 The two artists who designed the Climate Clock, Gan Golan and Andrew Boyd, based it on the calculations of the Mercator Research Institute on Global Commons and Climate Change in Berlin.